ElineJ/TeamFEW/README.md

 -----

-In `visualdata` the program will run a visualisation of the boards 1 - 4, which are solved by a breadth-first search algorithm.
+In `visualdata` the program will run a visualisation of the boards 1 - 4, which have already been solved by a breadth-first search algorithm.

 ```
 python visualdata.py 1